ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Completing the submission

 Once all the files have been validated the project will be ready for submission.
 Before hitting submit, the primary wrangler should email the contributor to confirm:
-They are happy with the final spreadsheet and curated ontologies The date they have identified for the data and metadata to be released publicly
+They are happy with the final spreadsheet and curated ontologies, and The date they have identified for the data and metadata to be released publicly

 <i class="fas fa-exclamation-triangle"></i> **Warning**: Wranglers should be aware of when prod releases are occurring and not upload/submit until after the release to that environment is completed.
 Releases do not currently follow a set schedule so stay tuned to updates posted in the `#hca` slack channel in the AIT workspace.
 See the [Ingest release SOP](https://github.com/HumanCellAtlas/ingest-central/wiki/Ingest-Release-SOP#release-schedule) for more details.